My eldest had been recently reading a version of Goldilocks and Three Bears when she noticed me eating a new concoction.

 - Collagen – tasteless, gut healing, and SUPER good for your body, I add this wherever I can!!
 I particularly like this brand as they test to make sure all their product are very clean….I don’t want any glyphosate in my collagen!!
 Use code “tessa10” for 10% absolutely any order!
 I get a small commission if you purchase though my links!

-- Egg – one egg can be whisked into the cool milk before heating, makes it mice and rich too!
+- Egg – one egg can be whisked into the cool milk before heating, makes it nice and rich too!
+You can also just whisk in the yolk, then whip the egg white into meringue with some sweetener and fold in at the end.
+It has a lovely fluffy texture that way!

 More gluten free hot cereals?

-- 3 Minute Keto Hot Cereal @ Beauty & The Foodie
+- 3 Minute Keto Hot Cereal is really yum!

 Gluten Free Millet Porridge Hot Cereal Recipe: